Imitative Membership Inference Attack: Imitative Membership Inference Attack

 \mypara{Imitation Loss Function} Instead of training shadow models that are independent of the target model, we train imitative models to explicitly imitate the behavior of the target model by aligning their outputs.
 To achieve this, we introduce the \textit{imitation loss function} that minimizes the discrepancy between the output probabilities of the imitative model and the target model.
 Formally, for a given instance $(x,y)$, let $f_\psi(x)_i$ and $f_\theta(x)_i$ be the softmax outputs of the imitative model $f_\psi$ and the target model $f_\theta$ on the $i$-th class, respectively.
 The imitation loss is defined as follows:

 where $c$ is the total number of classes, and $w_i(c)$ is a class-specific weight that determines the importance of each class:

 Here, the weighting scheme prioritizes the probability corresponding to the ground-truth class, $y$, and the most likely incorrect class, as predicted by the target model.
-This design encourages imitative models to focus on the most indicative signals for membership, which aligns with our attack signal described in~\Cref{equ:margin}.
+This design encourages imitative models to focus on the most indicative signals, which aligns with our attack signal in~\Cref{equ:margin}.

 Our approach can be interpreted as a weighted version of \textit{logits matching} in model distillation~\cite{ijcai21distill}, with a weighting strategy specifically tailored to membership inference.
 In~\Cref{sec:exp_ablation}, we compare it to the commonly used Kullback-Leibler (KL) divergence~\cite{arxiv15distill} and also explore other formulations of the imitation loss to demonstrate its effectiveness.
 A more detailed discussion of the connections to model distillation is provided in the next subsection.